MathiasGarnier/B-Racket/README.md

 Hmmm...
 Pretty good question, I must tell you all the story from the begin...

 04/06/1996, a strange event could have been avoided.
 The flap of a butterfly’s wings in Brazil has set off a tornado in Texas.
 Why did I tell you this ?
 Please wait a moment...
-The Texas' governor emitted a message to all world citizen
+The Texas' governor emitted a message to all world citizen, write a program (in Racket) to kill the fucking butterfly.
+But don't dream, before write this program you should accomplish many goals.

 **Aims**: